jonathonc/Diesel-Documentation/name.rst

 Name.CreateFormal
 -----------------

-It will attempt to create the following "Mr Smith"
+Attempt to create a name in the following format "Title LastName' (eg. "Mr Smith")

+Internally the following happens
 - If the title isn't equal to Mr, Mrs, Dr, Ms or Miss it will return null
 - If the title is less than two characters it will return null

-It be default proper cases everything
+- It be default proper cases everything

 **Name.CreateFormal(string title, string surname) : String**